AliAsgharGill/NextJS-Learn/next/README.md

 ## Lets introduce an error scenario in [productId] page file page.tsx using getRandomInt function it will generate number and invoke it with getRandomInt(2) so it will generate only 0 or 1 if number is one the we will show error.

 ## We need to make our _page.tsx_ file client side

+# **Parallel Routes**

+## Parallel routes in NextJs defined using a feature known as _slots_

+## Slots help structure our content in modular fashion

+## To define a slot, we use the "@" e.g. _@folderName_ naming convention, now this folder will known as slot.

+## IMPORTANT: Slots always used as _prop in layout with its folder name not function_.

+## Each slot then passed as a prop to the layout that's in same folder, or in other words to its corresponding _layout.tsx_ file.

+## Now we made three slots inside the complex-dashboard route and now they are passed as prop as their _folder name_ like name _page.tsx_ or its function file to _layout.tsx_ file. like @revenue will be revenue, notification as notification and users as users.

+## FUN FACT: children prop that we get every time in component props is also a slot.

+## **Benefits of Parallel Routes**

+### A clear benefit of parallel routes is their ability to split a single layout into various slots, making the code more manageable.

+### _True benefits of parallel routes following:_

+### Independent route handling

+#### if we made slots use then in layout, each slot of layout, have its own loading and error states.
+Like we made _@users_, _@revenue_ and _@notification_ slots these three have their own loading and error states.
+#### This Granular control is particularly beneficial scenarios where different sections of the page load at varying speeds or encounter unique erros
+### Sub-navigation